JustenRickert/justenrickert-old-user-page/_posts/2017-05-20-an-excerpt.md

 repudiate his actions.
-In this state, the existence of the sharp utensil purportedly only confirms the possibility of hurting the man who endeavored to dispute the original meaning of the rock's existence; just as the man endeavored previously, he will continue to, as so the argument will go on according the man's own dissatisfaction with the universe.
+In this state, the existence of the sharp utensil purportedly only confirms the possibility of hurting the man who endeavored to dispute the original meaning of the rock's existence; just as the man endeavored previously, he will continue; as such the argument will go on according with the man's own dissatisfaction with the universe.

-I believe this arguing to a sort of mathematics <!-- [arguing to be a sort of mathematics]({{ site.baseurl }}/2017/05/25/mystical-mathematical-argument.html) --> that we are always trying to better.
-It is something that should have been perfect as the viewport in front of us, mathematics, that when found to be imperfect lead us to try to correct it.
+I believe this arguing to be a sort of mathematics <!-- ({% post_url 2017-05-23-mystical-mathematical-argument %}) --> that we are always trying to better.
+It is something that should have been perfect as the viewport in front of us, that when found to be imperfect lead us to try to correct it.
 That is because this sort of mathematics should have been correct and verifiable (such is this definition of mathematics).
-It is a contradiction to say that the mathematics which should always consist of true statements leads one to consider that the opposite of one of the statements was actually false.
-Were it not for the contradiction then the laws of mathematics would be inconsistent in that it did not contain the contradiction, but were it not for the contradiction nobody would attempt to argue better the laws of argument.
+It is the contradiction that says mathematics, which should always consist of true statements, leads one to consider that the opposite of one of the statements was actually false.
+This is however useful, as were it not for the contradiction then the laws of mathematics would be inconsistent in that they would not contain the contradiction, but were it not for the contradiction nobody would attempt to argue better the laws of argument.
 And so it goes.